 Lena is a fully qualified teacher (O.D.C.R.N.) and adjudicator (A.D.C.R.N.) with Cumann Rince Náisiúnta (CRN, Dublin, Ireland), having completed her teacher’s degree in June 2007 and her adjudicator’s degree in October 2013.
 In 2022, Lena was appointed by the Panel of Examiners to serve as a teacher trainer in the United States.
-She has served on the Executive Committee of CRN, as the Secretary, and has served on the North American Open, Irish Open, and World Open Championships Committees.
+She has served on the Executive Committee of CRN in addition to the North American Open, Irish Open, and World Open Championship Committees.

 Annie McGinley ODCRN